The separator, just evaluates both

 Modular evaluation operator.
 The expression a

-.
+is evaluated modulo b.
 See the Section called Modular Evaluation.

 Some functions and operators behave differently modulo an integer.